pcampbell42/discord-but-worse/README.md

     )
 }
 ```
-Note that the last 3 lines of code are methods that you call on the frontend to send data to the backend using the channel.
+Note that the last 3 lines of code are methods that you can call on the frontend to send data to the backend using the channel.
 So, for example, when creating a new message, you would do something like this:
 ```javascript
 const subscriptionNum = findCurrentSubscription();
 App.cable.subscriptions.subscriptions[subscriptionNum].create({ message: messageToSend });
 ```
-This method then calls the corresponding method on the backend:
+This method then calls the corresponding method on the backend in `ChatChannel`:
 ```ruby
 def create(data)
     message = Message.new(